 Due to its balance of impact, heat and chemical resistance, along with stiffness and close dimensional tolerance, PP is one of the most widely used packaging resins.
-It is easily injection molded, blow molded or thermoformed into a bottle, pail, tray, tub or closure.
+It is easily injection molded, blow molded or thermoformed into a bottle, canister, pail, squeeze tube, tray, tub or closure.
 Unlike some other polymers, the versatility of PP allows all components (label, body and closure) of many PP packages to be made of PP. This practice is beneficial to recycling.

 PP properties are commonly enhanced with colorants, additives and fillers, or it is placed alongside other polymers in a multi-layer package.
 Each modification and addition to the natural PP in a package must be considered for its effect on the recycling stream.
 Non PP packaging features should either be economically removed from the PP in the typical recycling process or be compatible with PP in future uses.
 Of particular concern are mineral fillers or additives that cause the overall density of the blend to be greater than 1.00.
 The density of PP is .90-.92 so it floats in water.
 Density is an important property as reclaimers typically rely on float-sink tanks to separate polymers and to remove contaminants.